h4ndzdatm0ld/nautobot-ssot-vsphere/README.md

 ## The future of Virtual Machine In Nautobot

-There is discussion in place to deprecate VirtualMachine and VMInterface from Nautobot models on release 2.0.
+There is discussion in place to that will bring big changes to VirtualMachine and VMInterface targeted for release 2.0.
 See the [issue](https://github.com/nautobot/nautobot/issues/1178)

 When that time comes, this application will need to be updated to handle the new core model structure